4 / 5

 Fly out to Iceland.

-We’ll spend 2 nights in a traditional Greenlandic villages.
-One night at the start of the trip in a cabin in the village of Kummiut.
+We’ll spend 2 nights in a traditional Greenlandic village.
+One night at the start and the end of the trip in a cabin in the village of Kummiut.
 The cabin is basic but warm and comfortable.
 The toilet is an outhouse and there is no running water.
 Hot showers can be taken at the community centre.
 Kummiut provides a glimpse into the Greenlandic way of life.
 There are sled dogs scattered throughout town and fisherman coming and going.
 There are a number of great ski tours that can be completed right from town.
-Our last night in Greenland will be spent at the Kulusuk Hotel.
-This is three star accommodation, rooms are all twin share and have private ensuites with hot showers.
-There’s a bar and a restaurant.

 There is a diesel heater, and a propane stove.